 Name of a colGeometry sf data frame whose numeric columns of interest are to be used to compute the metric.
-Use colGeometryNames to look up names of the of data frames associated with collaborate.
+Use colGeometryNames to look up names of the sf data frames associated with cells/spots.

-Name of a annotGeometry of the SFE object, to annotate the gene expression rowGeometryFeatures
+Name of a annotGeometry of the SFE object, to annotate the gene expression plot.

+rowGeometryFeatures